oxayavongsa/aai-501-final-team-4/README.md

 At its core, our project is about making the real estate market more accessible and understandable.
 We're building a model that sorts homes into different price categories, helping everyone from first-time buyers to seasoned investors make better decisions.
 By analyzing data on features like size and location, we're uncovering patterns that can predict a home's price range, simplifying the intricate world of real estate for everyone involved.

+## **Classification Criteria**

+In analyzing the 2024 real estate market, we've identified four key pricing tiers to classify residential properties, reflecting a wide range of values and characteristics:

+Budget: Homes up to $250,000, suitable for first-time buyers or as investment opportunities requiring renovation.
+Mid-Range: Properties from $250,001 to $500,000, typically modern single-family homes in desirable neighborhoods.
+High-End: Luxurious properties between $500,001 and $1,000,000, featuring premium amenities and locations.
+Luxury: Exclusive homes over $1,000,000, offering top-tier features and unparalleled quality.
+These tiers were determined by considering local market dynamics, segmentation relevance, and detailed data analysis, ensuring our model aligns with current real estate values and trends.
+This approach allows us to create a classification system that is both meaningful and adaptable, providing a clear framework for our analysis and the development of our classification model.

 ## Technologies Used

 This project is implemented using the following technologies: